lichungang/learngit/readme.txt

 this is me first using git
-Git is version control system
+Git is distributed version control system
 Git is free software